Every aspect of a disaster is stressful. Planning in advance can go a long way to mitigate a company’s risk of loss due to a disaster.

 Disaster Response and Community Resilience program, which houses the Disaster Help Desk for Business, is managed by Brooks Nelson, a 10-year Chamber Foundation employee and a former member of President George W. Bush’s administration in the USA Freedom Corps civic-engagement initiative.
 In times of disaster, Brooks coordinates private-sector relief and recovery assistance.

-Bailey Jacobs supports the Disaster Help Desk by reaching out to the small-business community for preparedness and mitigation efforts and by communicating through news media and partnership organizations when private-sector assistance is available to small businesses and communities that are facing disasters.
+Sara Napolitano supports the Disaster Help Desk by reaching out to the small-business community for preparedness and mitigation efforts and by communicating through news media and partnership organizations when private-sector assistance is available to small businesses and communities that are facing disasters.